 For more than a decade, retired IMPD Sgt.
 Stephen Davis, a member of O’Neill’s adjunct faculty, has given students an experience many people will never have: being on the scene of a bombing and investigating the aftermath.
-This year, he’ll bring the learnings to life on May 31 and June 14 during the summer 2019 session.
+This year, he’ll bring the learnings to life on June 2 and 16 at the Morgan County Sheriff’s Office during the summer 2023 session.

-The IMPD Bomb Squad, Indianapolis Fire Department, and members from the Bureau of Alcohol, Tobacco, Firearms and Explosives are already on the scene when students arrive.
+In previous years, the IMPD Bomb Squad, Indianapolis Fire Department, and members from the Bureau of Alcohol, Tobacco, Firearms and Explosives was already on the scene when students arrived.

 “Safety is always first,” Davis says.

-Four cars are scattered around the field.
-One at a time, the explosions begin.
-Smoke pours out of one car, then another, and another, until all four bombs have detonated.
+Four cars were scattered around the field.
+One at a time, the explosions began.
+Smoke poured out of one car, then another, and another, until all four bombs had detonated.

-Each of these cars represent a real bombing case that was investigated by officers.
+Each of these cars represented a real bombing case investigated by officers.

-“The rubber meets the road right there; it’s as real as you can get,” Davis says.
+“The rubber meets the road right there; it’s as real as you can get,” Davis said.
 “These are potentially lethal blasts.
 The students’ job is to figure out what happened.”

-The course, Investigating Post-Blast Crime Scenes (SPEA-J 260), is open to all students.
-The initial class provides background on what happens at crime scenes, different types of explosions, and how to handle evidence.
+The two-session course, Investigating Post-Blast Crime Scenes (SPEA-J 260), is open to all students.
+The first class provides background on what happens at crime scenes, different types of explosions, and how to handle evidence.
 Students also learn about prominent bombing cases, such as the Unabomber, Ted Kaczynski.

-Davis divides students into teams and assigns each of them a role.
-The background they learn also ensures they aren’t going into the project blindly.
+Davis divided students into teams and assigns each of them a role.
+The background they learned also ensured they weren’t going into the project blindly.

-“Critical guessing skills aren’t critical thinking skills,” he says.
+“Critical guessing skills aren’t critical thinking skills,” he said.

-Instead, Davis prepares students for what they’ll experience during the second class.
-That’s when they see the explosions up-close, collect evidence, and develop theories on what happened.
+Instead, Davis prepared students for what they would experience during the second class.
+That’s when they collect evidence and develop theories on what happened.

 Davis first conjured up the idea for the one-credit-hour course in 2007 during a 3 a.m. breakfast meeting with bomb squad member and fellow IMPD officer Sgt.
 Bob Brown.
 What started out as a class with one car and 11 students has developed into a multi-car scene with nearly 30 students from varying majors across campus.

-Davis says the diversity among students is an asset in each investigation.
+Davis said the diversity among students is an asset in each investigation.

-Marissa Re was a political science major with a public safety management minor when she took the course.
+Marissa Re was a political science major with a Public Safety Management minor when she took the course in 2018.

-Another student in the class, Jayce Kuhn, is a criminal justice major.
-He says the non-CJ majors in his group brought a different perspective to the investigation.
+Another student in the class, Jayce Kuhn, is a Criminal Justice major.
+He said the non-CJ majors in his group brought a different perspective to the investigation.